 In 2020 we added new TV backdrops and props to take the entire TV program to a new level.
 We also added Warrior TV, which is our new TV channel that can be seen throughout the ESU campus.
 This new TV channel allows students to showcase the content they create and share it on TV.

-We have also been working on a National Science Foundation grant for $495,000 that focuses on gaming and STEM that will run from 2018-2022.
+We have also been working on a National Science Foundation grant for $495,000, and then upgrading that to $597,000, that focuses on gaming and STEM that will run from 2018-2022.
 This has allowed us to focus on aspects of gaming and Esports, and we have also added new coursework in Esports that will be available in the Fall of 2021.

 Today we offer an undergraduate degree and courses, ranging from TV and video production, graphics and web design to photography, sound, interactive media, Esports, social media as well as the opportunity to take our graduate courses for majors.
 We continue to offer students cutting edge technology and a wide range of coursework to prepare them for success in the 21st century.